-This can be a difficult part of the test, especially if you are aiming for band six or above.
+This can be a difficult part of the test, especially if you are aiming for a band six or higher.
 There are two versions of the IELTS writing test (general and academic), but this post will focus on the academic version.

 While doing realistic practice tests is a great way to prepare, there are a few other basic things that can help.
 I’ve outlined a few of them below.

 You only have 60 min in the writing section, so it’s important to manage and track your time effectively in order to finish both tasks.
 If your answers are too short (ie. <150 words for task 1, or <250 words for task 2) you will likely be penalized, and this can have an effect on your final score.
 Also, remember that task 1 is fewer points than task 2.
 So, plan in advance how much time you want to spend on each task .
 Try and also plan to have a few minutes left at the end so you can check your answers for basic mistakes.

 Be careful not to start writing your answers without thinking or planning enough first.
 This can result in answers that are unclear and disorganized.
 Take more time to think about how you will answer the tasks before writing.
 For example, before answering task 2, make brief notes on the main points and examples you will use to support your opinion (making notes on the question sheet is permitted and will not be included as part of your answer).
 Don’t worry, even if you spend around 20% of your task time planning, you will be able to write more quickly when you have a clearer idea of your points in advance.